 What does online remote proctoring mean?

-Online remote proctoring is a software that enables one to host assessments and exams online to be taken remotely from any location.
+Online remote proctoring is a method of assessment that enables one to host assessments and exams online to be taken remotely from any location.

-The technology helps students take online assessments without having the need of a physical proctor to keep an eye on the test taker in order to ensure the authenticity of the exam.
+The technology helps students take online assessments without having the need for a physical proctor to keep an eye on the test taker in order to ensure the authenticity of the exam.

-A proctor is simply an invigilator who’s job is to overlook test takers during examinations for the main purpose of ensuring that they don’t cheat.
+A proctor is simply an invigilator whose job is to overlook test takers during examinations for the main purpose of ensuring that they don’t cheat.

 An advanced remote proctoring software is easily integrable with any Learning Management System (LMS) or website that needs to be proctored and imitates the function of an on-site proctor.

 While some see virtual proctoring as a great way of expanding online courses and upgrading the education system with the much-needed technological shift towards eLearning, others see it as an excellent opportunity to put an end to cheating by students in exams.

 The boom in eLearning in the past decade has led to increased popularity of many LMSs, social learning programs, course retailers, online course marketplaces, mobile learning platforms, and more.

 According to the same marketing studies, the global eLearning market is expected to reach $325 billion by 2025 (Research and Markets) from $107 Billion in 2015.

 Owning to the strict quarantine measures presently, schools, colleges, and universities remain closed and students worldwide remain at home.
 However, teaching cannot stop.
 This is why educational institutes are rapidly turning to eLearning to safely administer lectures and exams.